Knowledge base

 The highest level of resources your organization has access to is automatically assigned to the project.
 You can edit it at any time once the project has been created.
 Please also read this guide if you are looking for information aboutactions on an existing project.

-This guide details the operation of the billing of your Public Cloud Infomaniak.
+This guide details the billing process for your Public Cloud Infomaniak.

-It is only possible to pay Public Cloud service invoices with a credit card.
+It is only possible to pay the invoices for the Public Cloud service with a credit card.

 When is the credit card charged?

-The billing period is from the first day of the month to the last day of the month.
-The credit card is usually debited on the first day of the following month (depending on your bank there may be a few days late in the debit).
-An invoice is issued at the time the card is debited.
+The billing period runs from the first day to the last day of the month.
+The credit card is typically charged on the first day of the following month (depending on your bank, there may be a few days delay in the deduction).
+An invoice is issued at the time of the card charge.

 - storage that continues to use space even if it is unused

-- the GPU and IPv4 addresses of instances placed on a public network
+- the GPU and the IPv4 address of instances placed on a public network

-I started an instance for less than an hour, how will I be charged?
+I started an instance for less than an hour, how will I be billed?

-In this type of case, the calculation includes the median use of resources each hour multiplied by the hourly rate.
+In this case, the calculation includes the median use of resources each hour, multiplied by the hourly rate.

-Example: an instance at an hourly rate of CHF 10 and was in service for 15 minutes on the last hour, so it will be charged CHF 10 * 15 / 60 = CHF 2.50
+Example: an instance with an hourly rate of CHF 10 and was in service for 15 minutes in the last hour, it will therefore be billed CHF 10 * 15 / 60 = CHF 2.50

-Openstack bases its billing through token, as a result the Infomaniak Cloud Unit or ICU was created.
-This token converts the cost of using resources on Openstack to CHF or EUR.
+Openstack bases its billing through tokens, which is why the Infomaniak Cloud Unit or ICU was created.
+This token allows the cost of using resources on Openstack to be converted into CHF or EUR.

 Conversion table ICU to CHF or EUR: